akalankapalliyaguruge/Anony/README.md

 Overview

-annony is a small static Anonymous Q&A Forum built with plain HTML/CSS/JS.
+Anony is a small static Anonymous Q&A Forum built with plain HTML/CSS/JS.
 It stores posts, comments, scores and per-browser vote state in localStorage so it works offline and without a server (single-browser demo).

 Files